MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policy-tests-pc.md

 <br />

 ### Display Name and Gamerpic (XR-046)
-On Xbox One (or later), titles must use the Gamertag function to display the user's gamertag as their primary display name.
+On Xbox One, titles must use the Gamertag function to display the user's gamertag as their primary display name.

 On non console platforms, while not required, we recommend you use the Xbox Live player's gamertag in the appropriate locations within the game title's experience.